National Heavy Vehicle Charging Pilot

 National Pilot, help shape the future of heavy vehicle charging

 It is important to note that no decisions have been made to change the way heavy vehicle road user charges are collected.
-Any decisions made by governments to move to a new way to charge heavy vehicles would be informed by the results of the trials and would be undertaken in consultation with industry.
+Any decisions made by governments to move to a new way to charge heavy vehicles would be informed by the results of the trials and undertaken in consultation with industry.

 Find out more by clicking the icons below.